 Exhalation: As the wearer exhales the respirator is filled with warm, moist air.
 The cooler thermal imaging shades of the picture on the right indicate how the respirator fitted with the Cool Flow valve expels the breath, together with its natural heat, more rapidly.

-This benefit is ideal for long periods of wear, especially where conditions are hot and humid or when work is physically demanding and likely to cause heavy breathing.
+This benefit is ideal for long periods of wear, especially when work is physically demanding and likely to cause heavy breathing.

 3M has a wide range of NIOSH 42 CFR 84 approved filtering facepiece respirators, both unvalved and valved.